Neufund/ico-transparency-monitor/README.md

 ```

-The response is exactly the same like `eth_getLogs` but with timestamp and ether of transaction value attached for each single log.
+The response is exactly the same like `eth_getLogs` but with `timestamp` and the ether `value` of transaction attached for each single log.
 ```$xslt
 [ ... ,
 {"address":"0xa74476443119a942de498590fe1f2454d7d4ac0d",